Mastering FDA Net Weight Labeling Requirements for Compliance and Trust

 Labeling Exemptions Based on Package Size

 Certain small packages may be exempt from some of the standard FDA net weight labeling requirements.
 For example, packages with a principal display panel of less than five square inches may have less stringent requirements for font size.
-However, even these small packages must provide net weight information in a clear and conspicuous manner.
+However, even these small packages must provide net weight information clearly and conspicuously.

 Bulk containers or wholesale products intended for further processing do not necessitate a net weight statement.
 However, if one is present, it must be accurately placed on the principal display panel, representing the net quantity of contents.